 - Multiple colours.

-Diagnostic excision of lesion suspicious of nodular melanoma
+Diagnostic excision of a lesion suspicious of nodular melanoma

-If the skin lesion is suspicious of nodular melanoma, it should be urgently cut out (excision biopsy).
+If the skin lesion is suspected to be a nodular melanoma, it should be urgently cut out (excision biopsy).
 A small biopsy is best avoided, except in unusually large lesions.
 An incisional or punch biopsy could be misleading.

-The pathological diagnosis of melanoma can be very difficult.
+The pathological diagnosis of melanoma can be challenging.
 Nodular melanomas have little or no spread of malignant cells within the epidermis; the melanoma cells are found within the dermis or subcutaneous fat.
 Extra tests using immunohistochemical stains may be necessary.